Bayern Munich and RB Leipzig deliver Bundesliga early Christmas gift | DW | 05.12.2020

 In the battle between the Bundesliga's top two teams, Bayern and RB Leipzig delivered a game of extremely high quality.
-If Bayern Munich are to be challenged this season then RB Leipzig will likely be the team to do it.
+If the champions are to be challenged this season, then RB Leipzig will likely be the team to do it.

 Bayern Munich 3-3 RB Leipzig, Allianz Arena